-Notes: This topic is new to almost all students, even those who have had a lot of high school calculus.
+Notes: This topic is new to most students, even those who have had a lot of high school calculus.
 It's here because it's a nice application of the derivative, and using and understanding Euler's method requires students to understand the derivative and basic ideas about slopes of lines.
 After the lab is over, you can make the connection between this application and the linear approximations.
 Furthermore, this method will, later in the course, give us an excellent way of arguing (not a formal proof, of course) the validity of the Fundamental Theorem of Calculus.

-4-2 2.6 Second Derivative 2.6/1-3,8-14,17,18,21-23.; begin day 5-1 review problems.
+4-2 2.6 Second Derivative 2.6/1-3,8-14,17,18,21-23.;

+begin day 5-1 review problems.

-- Notes: Recall that students have encountered this idea in the lab on Stock Prices.
+Notes: Recall that students have encountered this idea in the lab on Stock Prices.
 Most will know the concavity interpretation from high school, but be careful in your explanations, because they won't understand why the "rules" they've memorized are true.
-They are also unlikely to have seen an interpretation of the second derivative other than in the context of acceleration of a moving body or concavity of a curve. - 4-3 2.7 Cont. and Differentiability 2.7/1-3,6-12,14,16;
+They are also unlikely to have seen an interpretation of the second derivative other than in the context of acceleration of a moving body or concavity of a curve.

+4-3 2.7 Cont. and Differentiability

-complete day 5-1 review problems.
+2.7/1-3,6-12,14,16; complete day 5-1 review problems.

 Notes: Here's where you can bring up some of the problem cases-but don't use ε - δ arguments.
 Draw pictures and use intuition and do some calculations with the calculator.
+A good calculator-based demonstration is to have students graph y=|x|, and then zoom in on the origin several times.
+Some students will think their calculators are not zooming in correctly!
 Be sure to warn students to start doing the review problems (day 5-1 HW) this weekend because the first major test is coming up next week.

+5-1 Review

-5-1 Review p49/10,17-20,22,26-28,34,38,40; p99/2,3,8,12-14,16,18,22-25,27-30,36,39.
+p49/10,17-20,22,26-28,34,38,40; p99/2,3,8,12-14,16,18,22-25,27-30,36,39.